-Elise Frattura is a Professor at the University of Wisconsin-Milwaukee School of Education.
-Dr. Frattura has been a professor at the University of Wisconsin-Milwaukee since 2001.
+Elise Frattura is a Professor Emeritus at the University of Wisconsin-Milwaukee, having taught for over 20 years in the School of Education.
 From 2003-2013, Dr. Frattura served as an Associate Dean and Department Chairperson for the School of Education Prior to her role at the University of Wisconsin-Milwaukee, Dr. Frattura was a high school teacher and a central office administrator from 1983-2001, during which time she also served as an adjunct lecturer at the University of Wisconsin-Madison and Milwaukee.

 Colleen A. Capper is Professor Emerita after serving 31 years in the Department of Educational Leadership and Policy Analysis at the University of Wisconsin-Madison.
 She has published extensively on leadership for social justice and equity.
 She is the editor of the book series Educational Leadership for Equity and Diversity (Routledge), and published four best-selling books: